14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: The 14-moment maximum-entropy model

-where $U_i$ are the elements of vector $\bm{U}$.
-For a derivation and for the full three\hyp{}dimensional expressions, see \cite{boccelli2021moment}.
+where $U_i$ are the elements of $\bm{U}$.
 The expression of the ionization source terms $\bm{S}_{\mathrm{iz}}$ depend on the specific test case and is given in the following sections.
+During the numerical computations, one needs to know the system wave speeds for the sake of computing the Courant number and the numerical fluxes.
+While it is possible to obtain the wave speeds numerically, by computing the eigenvalues of the flux Jacobian, this increases significantly the computational times.
+Here, we have employed an approximated form of the wave speeds.\cite{baradaran2015development,boccelli2021moment}

-While it well describes a wide range of non\hyp{}equilibrium situations, the maximum\hyp{}entropy method suffers from the impossibility to reproduce a set of otherwise physically acceptable states.
-This issue was identified by Junk \cite{junk2002maximum} and appears as a singularity in the convective fluxes, in some regions of moment space (denoted as ``Junk subspace'').
-For continuum collision\hyp{}dominated problems, this appears not to be a big issue.
-On the other hand, it was shown that, when collisionless or rarefied gases are considered, one should pay particular numerical care.
-This happens to be the case for ions.
-The reader is referred to \cite{boccelli2021moment} for additional details and for a discussion of best practices.
+While it describes well a wide range of non-equilibrium situations, the maximum-entropy method suffers from the impossibility to reproduce a set of otherwise physically acceptable states.
+This issue was identified by Junk\cite{junk2002maximum} and appears as a singularity in the convective fluxes, in some regions of moment space (denoted as ``Junk subspace'', or ``Junk line'' in 1D problems).